MinecraftForge/Documentation/docs/resources/server/glm.md

     * This will contain all of the data about your modification and allows data packs to tweak your effect.
 3. A class that extends `IGlobalLootModifier`.
     * The operational code that makes your modifier work.
 Most modders can extend `LootModifier` as it supplies base functionality.
-4. Finally, a class that extends `GlobalLootModifierSerializer` for your operational class.
+4. Finally, a codec to encode and decode your operational class.
     * This is [registered] as any other `IForgeRegistryEntry`.

 The `global_loot_modifiers.json`